 The markings are standardized in Black or Chocolate.
 The body colour can be white, cream, buff, golden or red.
-The body and marking colour should be in line as their standard description under "Selfs".
-The colour of ears, pads and toenails need to match with the colour of the markings.
+The colours should be in line as their standard description under "Selfs".
+The colour of ears, pads and toenails need to match with the colour of the markings. icultu

-- slightly deviating shape of the smut - slight body stain - slightly lacking in points' colour density in markings - a hint of brindling and/or rust in the points
+- slightly deviating shape of the smut - slight body stain - slightly lacking in points' colour density in markings - a hint of brindling and/or rust in the points(markings)

-- wrong shape of the smut - too much body stain - severely lacking colour density in markings - too many white hairs and/or too much rust in the points
+- wrong shape of the smut - too much body stain - severely lacking colour density in markings - too many white hairs and/or too much rust in the points(markings)

-(NB: Californians are born completely self coloured and develop the coloured points at a later stage.)
+(NB: Californians are born completely self coloured and develop the markings at a later stage.)